Mike Holt, PRI partner, discusses interchange income and how it’s calculated in this week’s blog.

 How is Interchange Income Calculated?

 Interchange fees and pay rates are set and distributed by card processing networks and are the largest component of the overall fees that merchants pay.
 Both the issuer and acquirer pay transaction fees to Visa or Mastercard for the processing and distribution of the interchange.
-Interchange has a complex pricing structure which is determined by many factors such as the merchant’s geographic region, the purchase category, the annual spending size of the accepting merchant, the type of transaction authorized, the type of card presented, and even whether or not the card was swiped at a physical location or the purchase was completed online, known as card-not-present (CNP).
+Interchange has a complex pricing structure which is determined by many factors such as the merchant’s geographic region, the purchase category, the annual spending size of the accepting merchant, the type of transaction authorized, the type of card presented, and even whether the card was swiped at a physical location or the purchase was completed online, known as card-not-present (CNP).

 And so, it becomes quite clear that interchange income is very complex and became more so in 2012 with the passage of the Durbin amendment, which was part of the 2010 Dodd-Frank financial reform legislation.
 Banks with more than $10 billion in assets were now required to only earn debit card interchange fees that are “reasonable and proportional to the actual cost” of processing the transaction.
 The law also gave the Federal Reserve the power to regulate and set maximum debit card interchange fees.
 Further, with the Durbin Amendment forcing FIs to provide more network routing options for the merchant acquirers, merchants were effectively given the ability to better control purchase transaction routing.
 This provided avenues of choice for lesser interchange share without any qualitative benefit to either side, lowering even the sub-$10 billion “exempt” FIs’ interchange income.
 Merchants lobbied heavily for the rule to limit debit card swipe fees.
 This was considered a major loss for banks, who collectively receive billions of dollars a year in income from swipe fees.